Visual Testing

 assert_not_blank(pixels)

-Fails if every pixel is the same color.
+Fails if every pixel is the same colour.
 Catches “rendered nothing” bugs.

 assert_not_blank(frame)

-Assert that approximately expected_ratio of all pixels match color.
+Assert that approximately expected_ratio of all pixels match colour.

 # Red should cover ~25% of the screen

-Returns the fraction of pixels matching color.
+Returns the fraction of pixels matching colour.
 Useful for flexible assertions:

 assert ratio > 0.1, f"Not enough red: {ratio:.3f}"

-Assert all pixels within a rectangle (x, y, width, height) match a color.
+Assert all pixels within a rectangle (x, y, width, height) match a colour.

 # Top-left 100x100 should be blue

-Assert a color is absent from the image.
+Assert a colour is absent from the image.

 # Nothing should be bright green